WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

 Sure enough, it works.

-My last thought is maybe Nvidia has it hard coded somewhere to check for a string or a specific &#8216;type&#8217; of video card and, if found, enable OpenGL?
+My last thought is maybe Nvidia has it hard coded somewhere to check for a string or a specific 'type' of video card and, if found, enable OpenGL?

-My thinking is that the Nvidia drivers are doing some kind of detection and making a determination between a console session and all others. Â If I&#8217;m lucky, maybe they only implemented this in their \*newer\* drivers, maybe after they started the RDS OpenGL acceleration&#8230;
+My thinking is that the Nvidia drivers are doing some kind of detection and making a determination between a console session and all others. Â If I'm lucky, maybe they only implemented this in their \*newer\* drivers, maybe after they started the RDS OpenGL acceleration...

 To test this theory I went and grabbed the oldest driver I could find for my GTX 670 that would work on Windows 2012R2. Â [327.23](http://www.nvidia.com/object/win8-win7-winvista-64bit-327.23-whql-driver.html).